Get a copy of our Patient Guide to help you feel confident when discussing treatment and care options with your medical team.Our Patient Guide

 If you would like information on any other type of brain tumour, please get in touch.

 Key information about glioblastoma (GBM), the most common primary brain tumour in adults.

 Learn more about astrocytomas, the most common type of brain tumour within the group of tumours called gliomas.

 Find out about pituitary adenonas, tumours that develop from the tissue of the pituitary gland.

 Get facts about acoustic neuroma (also known as a vestibular schwannoma), a low grade brain tumour.

-A tumour that begins in the membranes that cover and protect the brain and spinal cord.
+Meningioma is a tumour that begins in the membranes that cover and protect the brain and spinal cord.
+Read more.

-Tumours where it is not possible to tell which type of cell they contain, or they contain more than one type of cell.
+Details of tumours where it is unknown what cell they contain, or they contain more than one type of cell.